World famous comic strip Peanuts ended today

-The first ever comic strip of Peanuts written and illustrated by American cartoonist Charles M. Schulz was published today 64 years ago in 1950.
+The last ever comic strip of Peanuts written and illustrated by American cartoonist Charles M. Schulz was published today 16 years ago in 2000.

 Peanuts is the most popular and influential in the history of the comic strip, with 17,897 strips published in all, making it "arguably the longest story ever told by one human being".

 Peanuts ran from October 2, 1950, to February 13, 2000, continuing in reruns afterward.

 Performers wearing costumes as Peanuts characters Snoopy, Charlie Brown and Lucy at an event in Japan.
 Pic/AFP

 At its peak, Peanuts ran in over 2,600 newspapers, with a readership of 355 million in 75 countries, and was translated into 21 languages.